College Factual by our College Data Analytics Team

 1

 You’ll join some of the best and brightest minds around if you attend Tennessee Technological University.
 The school came in at #1 for the Schools for a Master’s Highly Focused on Chem Eng Major in Tennessee.
-Located in Cookeville, Tennessee, this medium-sized public school awarded 4 diplomas to qualified masters’s chem eng students in 2021-2022.
+Located in Cookeville, Tennessee, this medium-sized public school handed out 4 degrees to qualified masters’s chem eng students in 2021-2022.

-Read full report on Chemical Engineering at Tennessee Tech University
+Read full report on Chemical Engineering at Tennessee Technological University

 2

 Out of the 3 schools in the Schools for a Master’s Highly Focused on Chem Eng Major in Tennessee that were part of this year’s ranking, The University of Tennessee - Knoxville landed the #2 spot on the list.
-UT Knoxville is a large public school situated in Knoxville, Tennessee.
-It awarded 4 masters’s chem eng degrees in 2021-2022.
+UT Knoxville is located in Knoxville, Tennessee and, has a large student population.
+In 2021-2022, this school awarded 4 masters’s chem eng degrees to qualified students.

 With a freshman retention rate of 88%, the school does an excellent job of retaining its undergraduate students.
-The undergrad student loan default rate at the school is 1.1%, which is quite low when compared to the national default rate of 10.1%.
+The low undergrad student loan default rate of 1.1% is a good sign that students have an easier time paying off their loans than they might at other schools.
+For comparison, the national default rate is 10.1%.

 3